Back up Hyper-V virtual machines with Azure Backup Server

 - Required space for backup storage - 80 TB

 Set up the MABS protection agent on the Hyper-V server or Hyper-V cluster nodes.
-If you're doing guest-level backup, you'll install the agent on the VMs you want to back up at the guest-level.

 On the Select Group Members page, select the VMs you want to protect from the Hyper-V host servers on which they're located.
 We recommend you put all VMs that will have the same protection policy into one protection group.
 To make efficient use of space, enable colocation.
 Colocation allows you to locate data from different protection groups on the same disk or tape storage, so that multiple data sources have a single replica and recovery point volume.